Navigating Tryouts and Cuts: A Coach’s Guide

 Absolutely.
 Encourage them to stay involved as team managers, statisticians, or in other support roles.
 It keeps them connected and can be a valuable part of their development journey.

-Seek input from assistant coaches or use objective criteria for evaluation to ensure fairness.
+Seek input from an assistant coach or use objective criteria for evaluation to ensure fairness.
 Reflecting on your decisions and process can also help identify and mitigate unconscious biases.

 SkillShark offers a range of features including performance analytics, customizable evaluation criteria, and a comprehensive athlete management system.
 These tools help coaches collect, analyze, and review data to make informed decisions based on the specific needs and goals of their team.